A Counterexample to the L\'evy Flight Foraging Hypothesis in the Narrow Capture Framework: Asymptotic solution of

-where the region of integration in \eqref{vsol} is only over $B_1(\bzero)$ because $f(\bx)$ is compactly supported in $B_1(\bzero)$ (see \eqref{vR2eq}).
-To impose the normalizing condition on $v$ given in the far-field condition\eqref{vR2far}, we expand the kernel as $|\bx| \to \infty$ in \eqref{vsol} as $|\bx-\by|^{2\alpha-2} \sim |\bx|^{2\alpha-2} + \mathcal{O}(|\bx|^{2\alpha-3})$, noting that $|\by| \leq 1$ by virtue of the region of integration.
-Substituting this leading order expansion into \eqref{vsol} and comparing to the required far-field behavior of $v$ in \eqref{vR2far}, we obtain the normalizing condition for $f(\bx)$,
+where the region of integration in \eqref{vsol} is only over $B_1(\bzero)$ because $f(\bz)$ is compactly supported in $B_1(\bzero)$ (see \eqref{vR2eq}).
+To impose the normalizing condition on $v$ given in the far-field condition\eqref{vR2far}, we expand the kernel as $|\bz| \to \infty$ in \eqref{vsol} as $|\bz-\by|^{2\alpha-2} \sim |\bz|^{2\alpha-2} + \mathcal{O}(|\bz|^{2\alpha-3})$, noting that $|\by| \leq 1$ by virtue of the region of integration.
+Substituting this leading order expansion into \eqref{vsol} and comparing to the required far-field behavior of $v(\bz)$ in \eqref{vR2far}, we obtain the normalizing condition for $f(\bz)$,

-The integral equation \eqref{vinteq} together with the normalizing condition \eqref{vintnormal} are to be solved simultaneously for $f(\bx)$ and $\chi_\alpha$.
-To determine an explicit solution to \eqref{vint}, we appeal to the result of \cite{kahane1981solution} (see Theorem 3.1, and, in particular, (3.37)), which states that for $0<\beta<1$,
+The integral equation \eqref{vinteq} together with the normalizing condition \eqref{vintnormal} are to be solved simultaneously for $f(\bz)$ and $\chi_\alpha$.
+To determine an explicit solution to \eqref{vint}, we appeal to the result of \cite{kahane1981solution} (see Theorem 3.1, and, in particular, (3.37)), which states that for $0<\beta<1$ and any $\bz$ such that $|\bz|\leq 1$,

 we find from \eqref{inteqsolall} that

 Comparing \eqref{inteqsol} with \eqref{vint}, we find that the solution to \eqref{vint} is given by